Amelie – the Motobecane moped

 Building a skein winder

-Posted by jerry on May 1st, 2004 — Posted in Journal, Technology, Woodwork
+Posted by Jerry on May 1st, 2004 — Posted in Journal, Technology, Woodwork

 One of the things about renaissance technology is that it works – and works well.
 And what better way to prove it than by using the technology for something useful today!
 My partner, Sharon has been dyeing threads for some years, but there was always the problem of how to skein the threads off and how to wind them back into skeins when they had been dyed.